International Moving Company License #: FMC 022380N

 Public transportation

-When it comes to transportation, Germany has one of the best transportation systems in Europe.
-In Germany, public transportation is key and greatly depended on by its citizens.
-With the vast array of modes of transportation, it is said to be easy to live in any of the big cities and not one a vehicle.
+Germany boasts one of the best transportation systems in Europe.
+Public transportation is key and heavily relied upon by its citizens.
+With a vast array of transportation options, it is easy to live in any of the big cities without needing a vehicle.

 Working hours

-The working hours in both cultures depend on whether the job is full-time or part-time.
+Working hours in both cultures depend on whether the job is full-time or part-time.
 In Germany, a full-time position averages 8 hours per day and 40 hours per week.
-In 2011 according to research, Germany had one of the lowest working hours among 26 countries.
-Working hours in Germany are becoming more flexible in recent years.
+According to research from 2011, Germany had one of the lowest working hours among 26 countries.
+In recent years, working hours in Germany have become more flexible.

-The number of people working part-time has increased in the past years, and this gives the people the chance to earn a living and do other kinds of stuff which are important to them.
-Businesses in Germany allow more flexible hours for new employees who are starting their work anew.
+The number of people working part-time has increased, allowing individuals to earn a living while pursuing other important activities.
+Businesses in Germany often offer more flexible hours for new employees.

-The working hours in the USA are also dependent on whether full-time or part-time.
-In the USA, it is more common to see people working extra hours, and an average of 20% of American adults work more hours than German adults.
-The law gives several working hours and makes space for people who want to work more to earn more.
+In the USA, working hours also depend on whether the position is full-time or part-time.
+It is more common to see people working extra hours, with an average of 20% of American adults working more hours than their German counterparts.
+The law provides for various working hours and accommodates those who wish to work more to earn additional income.

 Public Nudity

-The idea of public nudity is part of the German culture with little regard for nudity except in extreme cases with people complaining, and then it becomes illegal.
-This culture is even severe in certain areas, such as the beach, where people can be walking about completely naked with no clothes with no one caring.
+Public nudity is part of German culture, with little regard for nudity except in extreme cases where complaints arise, making it illegal.
+This culture is particularly evident in certain areas, such as beaches, where people can walk about completely naked without concern.

-It has been around for decades, and though it has reduced in certain parts of Germany, it can still be seen.
-In the USA, exposing certain parts of your body can warrant your arrest, especially when it offends the general public.
+While this practice has decreased in some parts of Germany, it can still be observed.
+In the USA, exposing certain parts of your body can lead to arrest, especially if it offends the general public.

 Customer Service

-Customer service in Germany is basically non-existent, unlike in America, where your business can be ”canceled” if you have poor customer service.
-So do not be surprised or take offense if you search for a waiter in a restaurant in Germany to be acknowledged.
-In Germany, be prepared to ask for everything you need assertively.
+Customer service in Germany is generally less emphasized than in America, where poor customer service can lead to losing business.
+So, do not be surprised or take offense if you find yourself searching for a waiter in a German restaurant to be acknowledged.
+In Germany, be prepared to ask assertively for everything you need.

 Moving to Germany

-If you’re moving from the US to Germany, there are a few things you should know about the main cultural differences between the two.
-Being unaware of these differences can cause you a great deal of embarrassment and can even damage the first impression people get of you.
+If you’re moving from the US to Germany, there are a few things you should know about the main cultural differences between the two countries.
+Being unaware of these differences can lead to embarrassment and may damage the first impression people have of you.

-Want to start with the right foot?
-The first thing you should know is that you NEVER call soccer “soccer”.
+Want to start on the right foot?
+The first thing you should know is that you NEVER call soccer “soccer.”
 It’s football.
 It has been for ages.
-Now, after we’ve covered the most important lesson it is time to move on to more cultural differences between Germany and the US.
+Now that we’ve covered this important lesson, it’s time to explore more cultural differences between Germany and the US.